jmcdow02/comp20-jmcdowell/mmap/README.md

 Not correctly implemented: Distances for everyone are the same; it's only correct for one student.
-Display window for my own icon has no info in it.
-I don't know why either of these things are happening :(
+I don't know why this is happening :(

 I collaborated with Danielle Zelin and Andrew Cavallaro.